 This Week in AG History — August 12, 1951

-Read the entire article by J. Roswell Flower, “Why a General Council?” on pages 6, 7, and 14 of the Aug.
+Read the article, “Former Executive of General Council Promoted to Glory,” on page 14 of the Aug.
 12, 1951, issue of the Pentecostal Evangel.

 Also featured in this issue:

-• “Wait, Examine the Facts,” by Stanley M. Horton
+• “Wait, Examine the Facts!” by Stanley Horton

 And many more!